80 years on: Hiroshima, Geneva and the global struggle to ban the bomb

 One encounter was particularly traumatic: a girl about her age, likely separated from her family, came running toward them.
 Half her face and body burned, she pleaded with her eyes as they passed her, unable to help.
 Kodama looked back.
 “She had already collapsed to the ground,” she says.
 “I think she died.”

-Eighty years on, Kodama’s testimony is a prescient reminder of the devastation unleashed by a single nuclear weapon – the first atomic bomb ever used in warfare destroyed some 10 square kilometers of Hiroshima and killed an estimated 135,000 people.
+Eighty years on, Kodama’s testimony is a prescient reminder of the devastation unleashed by a single nuclear weapon – the first atomic bomb ever used in warfare destroyed around ten square kilometers of Hiroshima and killed an estimated 135,000 people.
 Her story also serves as a warning to a fractured world entering a new nuclear arms race, one that experts warn could lead to catastrophe.

 More